ikenna/AcmePetSupplies/discovery.md

     string content "Review content"
     number rating "The rating of the review.
-A number in the range 1 to 5, 1 for lowest and 5 for highest." string authorName "Name of the author of the review" date date "Date the review was submitted"
+A number in the range 1 to 5, 1 for lowest and 5 for highest." string authorName "Name of the author of the review" submittedDate dateTime "Date the review was submitted" }
-  }
 ```